Office of the Registrar

 While early departure before the end of the semester is discouraged, UNCSA recognizes that, from time to time, extenuating circumstances will necessitate approval of such early departure.
 Students seeking permission to leave school early should meet with their Arts Dean to obtain a permission form and to discuss early departure.
 (NOTE: Travel or vacation plans are NOT acceptable reasons for early departure.
 Students should carefully consult the academic calendar and plan accordingly.)

 For approval of early departure from graduate classes, an Early Departure Form must be signed by the appropriate instructor, and advisor (if appropriate), and returned to the relevant Dean no less than three weeks prior to the end of the semester.
+Copies of the approved Early Departure Form must be submitted to the Office of the Registrar as it impacts the enrollment reporting of the student.

 Students who leave campus before the end of the semester without having been granted the appropriate permission will be considered to have unexcused absences.